OfficeDev/office-js-docs-pr/docs/develop/dialog-video.md

     ```

 2. Use a call of `displayDialogAsync` in the host page to open video.dialogbox.html.
 3. If your add-in needs to know when the user closes the dialog box, register a handler for the `DialogEventReceived` event and handle the 12006 event.
-For details, see the section [Errors and events in the dialog](dialog-handle-errors-events.md).
+For details, see the article [Errors and events in the Office dialog box](dialog-handle-errors-events.md).

 For a sample that shows a video in a dialog box, see the [video placemat design pattern](/office/dev/add-ins/design/first-run-experience-patterns#video-placemat).